Australia A cricket team in India in 2025–26: Squads

 On 24 August, Lance Morris was ruled out of the unofficial Test series due to back surgery.
 He was replaced by Brody Couch.
 Later, Couch was ruled out of the series due to a side strain and was replaced by Henry Thornton.
 On 8 September, Callum Vidler was ruled out of the unofficial ODI series due to a partial stress fracture and was replaced by Henry Thornton.
-On 11 September, Aaron Hardie was ruled out of the tour sue to a shoulder injury, and Will Sutherland was added to second unofficial Test.
+On 11 September, Aaron Hardie was ruled out of the tour due to a shoulder injury, and Will Sutherland was added to second unofficial Test.

 On 6 September, KL Rahul and Mohammed Siraj were added to the second unofficial Test.
 On 22 September, Shreyas Iyer was ruled out of the second unofficial Test due to his personal reasons.